 Couchee was originally drafted by San Diego in 1980 and pitched briefly in the major leagues with the Padres in 1983.
 He appeared in eight big league games (all in relief) and was 0-1 with a 5.14 ERA.
 Couchee pitched six seasons professionally with the San Diego (1980-85) and Baltimore (1985) organizations.

-Couchee is in his second season as pitching coach for the San Jose Giants after a one-year stint in the same role with the Arizona Rookie League Giants.
-2014 marks Couchee's third season in the Giants organization.
+Couchee is in his third season as pitching coach for the San Jose Giants after a one-year stint in the same role with the Arizona Rookie League Giants.
+2015 marks Couchee's fourth season in the Giants organization.
 Couchee previously spent nine years in the San Diego Padres organization, including eight seasons as their Minor League Pitching Coordinator from 2004-2011 and one year as pitching coach for Triple-A Portland in 2003.
 He also spent 10 seasons as the California/Anaheim Angels Minor League Pitching Coordinator from 1993-2002 after a five-year stint as a pitching coach in their organization.
 Couchee began his coaching career with Double-A Tulsa in the Texas farm system during the 1986-87 seasons.

 Nava was originally a 14th round selection by the Seattle Mariners in the 1990 draft.
 The former infielder played seven years professionally with the Mariners (1990-94), Boston Red Sox (1995) and Chicago Cubs (1997), advancing as high as the Triple-A level.

-Nava is in his seventh year in the San Francisco organization and second season as San Jose's hitting coach.
+Nava is in his eighth year in the San Francisco organization and third season as San Jose's hitting coach.
 Previously, Nava spent two seasons as Augusta's manager from 2011-12 after a three-year stint as the GreenJackets' hitting coach.
 Under Nava's direction, Augusta's 2011 team won the second half Southern Division title and earned a spot in the playoffs.
 His two-year managerial record was 139-138 (.502).

 Strength & Conditioning Coach